Library Services Directory - D to L

 There is a special collection of books and other materials for children with special needs, as well as basic skills collections for adults who would like to improve their literacy and numeracy skills.

-We also offer a Books on Wheels service for those who are unable to visit a library themselves.
-Please ask at your local library.
+We also offer a home library service for those who are unable to visit a library themselves.
+Please contact your local library if you would like to register for this service.

 A library discount card can be purchased for an annual fee of £10.00.
-Your Discount Card doubles up as your library membership card allowing you to borrow films, games and talking books for less, as well as paying reduced fees for reservations, printing and more.
+Your Discount Card doubles up as your library membership card allowing you to borrow items such as films and talking books for less, as well as paying reduced fees for reservations, printing and more.
 See our Charges page for full details of the discounts that apply.

-DVDs are available from libraries for loan on a weekly basis.
+DVDs are available for loan on a weekly basis in some libraries.
 There is a charge for this service.
-The current charges are listed in the Library Charges leaflet, on display in all libraries.
+The current charges are listed in the Library Charges leaflet, and on display in libraries.

-Library members can download free One Click Digital eaudiobooks.
+Library members can download free eAudiobooks from RBdigital .
+There are over 1000 titles to choose from.
 You may borrow up to 10 eaudiobooks at a time for a period of 21 days.
 These can be renewed up to three times.
 There are no lending or overdue charges and books are always available without the need to reserve them.

 Cheshire Libraries offer a selection of eBooks, which are free to borrow for library members.
-You can borrow up to 5 eBooks and have up to 5 holds on other titles at any one time.
+You can borrow up to 3 eBooks and have up to 3 holds on other titles at any one time.
 The loan period is 21 days and the hold collection period is 7 days.
 Returns are instant.
-You may also find the following resources useful:

 Education Library Service